chrisjsherm/stripe-api-client-typescript/README.md

 ## Configuration

 1. Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
+2. Install Docker.
+3. Install the AWS CLI.
-2. Copy `.env.example` as `.env` and fill in the values with your configuration.
+4. Copy `.env.example` as `.env` and fill in the values with your configuration.

 ### FusionAuth